MEMPHIS MAY BE KNOWN PRIMARILY AS THE BARBECUE CITY, BUT IT’S GOT A LOT MORE TO OFFER THAN SMOKED PORK AND BEEF BRISKET ALONE.

-This week, we delved into another Memphis mainstay: chicken wings.
+We’re diving into another Memphis mainstay: chicken wings.
 Whether you like yours tear-jerkingly hot or mellow honey gold, the following wing joints are guaranteed to satisfy.
 Pack some extra napkins and hand sanitizer for the road and read on to find some of the best wing spots in

 Memphis’ oldest family-owned tavern, Alex’s has been open since 1953.
 While they’re known for their award-winning Greek burger, Alex’s wings are nothing to turn your nose up at either.
 Available in Greek, Buffalo or BBQ flavors, these wings are drummies only.
 Accompanied by some of the best jukebox music in town, they are well worth a try by any aspiring Memphis wings aficionado.

 For over 30 years, Bayou Bar & Grill has brought New Orleans-style, Cajun specialties to Midtown.
 They bring this same flair to their renowned chicken wings, available in their popular zydeco flavor or their original hot.
 The zydeco wings boast a “milder, sweeter kick” and are served with ranch dressing, while the original hot wings are served with bleu cheese.